DevlinRocha/create-lilypad-module/src/create_lilypad_module/templates/README.md

 ### [`python scripts/run_module.py`](./scripts/run_module.py)

 This script is provided for convenience to speed up development.
 It is equivalent to running the Lilypad module with the provided input and private key.
-Depending on how your module works, you may need to change the default behavior of this script.oc
+Depending on how your module works, you may need to change the default behavior of this script.

 #### `--local` Flag